Dog Breeding

 Dog Health Testing Before Breeding: OFA, CHIC & DNA Guide

-Health testing is the foundation of responsible dog breeding.
-Before breeding your dog, completing the appropriate health screenings helps reduce the risk of passing genetic diseases to puppies and ensures you’re contributing to the overall health of your breed.
-This guide covers every test you need to know about, from OFA certifications to genetic DNA testing.
+Before breeding your dog, it’s a good idea to complete the appropriate health screenings as it helps to reduce the risk of passing genetic diseases to the next generation.
+It also ensures you are contributing to improving the overall health of the breed.
+This guide covers the most common health tests US breeders use, from OFA certifications to genetic DNA testing, with notes on what’s required, what’s optional, and where testing has real limits.

 Key Takeaways

-• Dogs must be 24 months old for final OFA hip and elbow certification
+• Dogs must be 24 months old for final OFA hip and elbow certification, because skeletal maturity is required for an accurate official reading

-• OFA eye exams are valid for only 12 months and require annual recertification
+• OFA eye exams are valid for only 12 months because some inherited diseases (such as PRA) appear later in life

 • Brucellosis testing should be done within 30 days of breeding for both dogs